Common Sense Media Review

 INEQUALITY FOR ALL does what most documentaries about economic issues can't do: It keeps your attention.
 This is in large part because Reich is such a charismatic and funny speaker, so compassionate and truly committed to raising awareness that it's hard not to engage with his simple, streamlined documentary.

-Though it introduces complex subjects, it does so in such a way that the average person can get her or his mind around is, and the chart- and graph-heavy format is meant to inform caring people and activate them into smart, compassionate thinkers.
-Younger kids are unlikely to understand a lot of the material presented here, but kids old enough to be studying government, politics, or economics will find an easy-to-grasp primer on the situation, with a number of real-life examples of how everyday people struggle to make ends meet with declining salaries against rising costs and inflation in a world where the top 400 people in the country have more wealth than half of population.
-Truly staggering disparities are presented in rapid succession, but it's not so much to be overwhelming and enough to guide activist-leaning kids toward a better understanding of the new normal.
+Though it introduces complex subjects, it does so in a way that the average person can understand, and the chart- and graph-heavy format is meant to inform people and activate them into becoming smart, compassionate thinkers.
+Younger kids are unlikely to understand a lot of the material presented here, but kids old enough to be studying government, politics, or economics will find an easy-to-grasp primer on the situation, with a number of real-life examples of how everyday people struggle to make ends meet, with declining salaries against rising costs and inflation in a world where the top 400 people in the country have more wealth than half of the population.
+Truly staggering disparities are presented in rapid succession, but it's not too overwhelming, and can guide activist-leaning kids toward a better understanding of the new normal.

 Talk to Your Kids About ...